 Mistake 5: Ignoring traditional marketing methods

 Before Tim Berners-Lee invented the World Wide Web in 1989, editorial professionals had to promote their businesses using telephone and postal services, face-to-face meetings, and onsite networking groups.

 These methods worked then, and they still work now – don’t make the mistake of ignoring them in the belief that they’re out-dated.

 Balancing immediacy and permanence is key to a well-rounded marketing strategy.
-By using a mixture of the two, you will enhance your visibility and spike your customer’s interest.
+By using a mixture of the two, you'll enhance your visibility and spike a client's interest.

 'Louise uses her expertise to hone a story until it's razor sharp, while still allowing the author’s voice to remain dominant.'